kylep/kytrade/README.md

 kt sm print-daily-prices --help
 ```

-List the downloaded data, by ticker
+### Stock Screener

+Various TA metadata are computed for each stock and can be printed in a table using the screener.
 ```
-kt sm list-daily
+kt sm screener
 ```